MicrosoftDocs/windows-dev-docs/hub/package-manager/package/repository.md

 * The manifest complies with the [schema requirements](manifest.md#manifest-contents).
 * All URLs in the manifest lead to safe websites.
 * The installer and application are virus free.
+The package may be identified as malware by mistake.
+If you believe it's a false positive you can submit the installer to the defender team for analysis from [here](https://www.microsoft.com/en-us/wdsi/filesubmission).
 * The application installs and uninstalls correctly for both administrators and non-administrators.
 * The installer supports non-interactive modes.
 * All manifest entries are accurate and not misleading.